Multi-Carrier Agile Phased Array Radar: Simulation Results

 \section{Simulation Results}

-In this section, we numerically compare the performance of WMAR, CAESAR, and FAR in noiseless, noisy, and jamming environments.
-In the presence of jamming, both missing patterns, i.e., 1) pulse selective and 2) observation selective, are tested with the same value of $u$, which represents the probability of missing a pulse in 1) or an observation in 2).
-The results for these patterns using CAESAR and WMAR are denoted by CAESAR1/CAESAR2 and WMAR1/WMAR2, respectively.
-Note that in FAR, the two patterns coincide.
+{In this section, we numerically compare the performance of \ac{wmar}, \ac{caesar}, and \ac{far} in noiseless/noisy, clutter, and/or jamming environments.
+The performance is evaluated in terms of target detection probability, accuracy and resolution, probability of correct reconstruction, and mutual interference, as presented in Subsections \ref{subsec:detect} - \ref{subsec:mi}, respectively.

-We consider a frequency band starting from $f_c = 9$ GHz, with $M=8$ available carriers and carrier spacing of $\Delta f = 1$ MHz.
-The radar system is equipped with an antenna array of $L = 10$ elements with spacing of $d = \frac{c}{2f_c}$, and utilizes $N=32$ pulses focusing on $\theta = 0$.
-CAESAR and WMAR use $K=2$ frequencies at each pulse.
-The numerical performance is averaged over 100 Monte Carlo trials.
-In each trial, the range-Doppler parameters of each target are randomly chosen from the grid points, and the angle $\vartheta$ is randomly set within the beam $\vartheta \in \varTheta$.
-The scattering intensities are set to 1.

-In order to implement target recovery via Algorithm \ref{alg:Algo1} for the three radar schemes, we use the convex optimization toolbox \cite{convexjl} to implement basis pursuit \eqref{eq:l1} in noiseless cases or Lasso algorithm in noisy setups for range-Doppler reconstruction, using hit rate as the criterion.
-A hit is proclaimed if the range-Doppler parameter of a scattering point is successfully recovered.
-Using the recovered range-Doppler parameters, the angles are estimated, and we calculate the root mean squared error (RMSE) of the recovered scattering points, $\sqrt{{\rm E}[ (\vartheta_s - {\hat{\vartheta}_s})^2 ]}$, for $s \in \mySet{S} \cap {\widehat{\mySet{S}}}$, as the performance metric.
+We consider a frequency band starting from $f_c = 9$ GHz, with $M=$ 4 available carriers and carrier spacing of $\Delta f = 1$ MHz.
+The radar system is equipped with an antenna array of $L = 10$ elements with spacing of $d = \frac{c}{2f_c}$, and utilizes $N=32$ pulses focusing on $\theta = 0$. \ac{caesar} and \ac{wmar} use $K=2$ frequencies at each pulse.
+In noisy scenarios, we use the term \ac{snr} for the post-accumulation \ac{snr} of \ac{wmar}/\ac{far}, i.e., $ {NL^3|\beta|^2}/{\sigma^2} $ as derived in Subsection \ref{subsec:Compare}.
+To guarantee fair comparison, we use the same definition for all the radar schemes.
+In the presence of jamming, we test the pulse selective missing pattern.
+In order to implement target recovery via Algorithm \ref{alg:Algo1} for the three radar schemes, we use the convex optimization toolbox \cite{convexjl} to implement basis pursuit \eqref{eq:l1} in noiseless cases or the Lasso algorithm \eqref{eq:l1noisy} with $ \lambda = 0.5 $ in noisy setups for range-Doppler reconstruction. }